adopted-ember-addons/ember-data-factory-guy/README.md

   - if you are addon author using factory guy set up your application adapter like [this](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/dummy/app/adapters/application.js)

 **NEW** starting with v3.2.1
-  - You can setup data AND links for your async relationship[Check it out](#special-tips-for-links)
+  - You can setup data AND links for your async relationship [Check it out](#special-tips-for-links)

 **NEW** You can use factory guy in ember-twiddle
   - Using [Scenarios](https://ember-twiddle.com/421f16ecc55b5d35783c243b8d99f2be?openFiles=tests.unit.model.user-test.js%2C)